tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 - Lottery uses randomness in a clever way to achieve proportional share; stride does so deterministically.
 CFS, the only “real” scheduler discussed in this chapter, is a bit like weighted round-robin with dynamic time slices, but built to scale and perform well under load; to our knowledge, it is the most widely used fair-share scheduler in existence today.

+Comment:
-Lottery ~ randomness to achieve proportional share
--> problem with not deliver the exact right proportions over short time scales Stride scheduling ~ a deterministic fair-share scheduler (where stride = inverse of the tickets, i.e. pre-calculate to ensure the exact proportion)
+> Lottery ~ randomness to achieve proportional share -> problem with not deliver the exact right proportions over short time scales Stride scheduling ~ a deterministic fair-share scheduler (where stride = inverse of the tickets, i.e. pre-calculate to ensure the exact proportion)
 -> problem with a global state (thus making inserting new jobs very difficult) Completely Fair Scheduler ~ use vruntime, sched_latency, min_granularity, and niceness + red-black tree to achieve a weighted round-robin with dynamic time slices that build to perform well under load.

-### Chapter 10, Multiprocessor Scheduling
+## Chapter 10, Multiprocessor Scheduling
+---
+> What about we have more than 1 CPU?
+This scaling up is harder than it sounds like.
+Because we introduce the complexity of concurrency whenever we introduce more than one entity (cache, memory, file system.)
+Huge benefit with big complexity.
+Given the benefit is so huge that it is necessary to move forward, we thus look into strategies on how to ensure the concurrency.
+There are eseentially two types: single-queue multiprocessor scheduling, and multi-queue scheduling.
+Each have pros and cons and working examples: the O(1) scheduler, the Completely Fair Scheduler (CFS), and the BF Scheduler (BFS).

 Crux: How should the OS schedule jobs on multiple CPUs?
 What new problems arise?
 Do the same old techniques work, or are new ideas required?